Converting Your Chapter 7 Bankruptcy to a Chapter 13 Case

 How to Convert from Chapter 7 to Chapter 13

-• file a motion asking for the court's permission
+• filing a motion asking for the court's permission

-• send the motion to your creditors, the trustee, the U.S. Trustee, as well as any other interested party, and
+• sending the motion to creditors, the trustee, the U.S. Trustee, and other interested parties, and

-If nobody objects to your motion, some courts will grant your request without a hearing.
-Many courts require you to follow additional rules, so review the local rules published on your court's website or consult with an attorney familiar with your court's procedures.
+Some courts will grant your request without a hearing if nobody objects to your motion.
+Your court might require you to follow additional rules, so review the local rules published on the court’s website or consult an attorney familiar with your court’s procedures.

 Get Professional Help